CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex05_Connect_Defender_XDR.md

 - Connected a Microsoft Sentinel workspace to the Microsoft Defender portal for a unified security operations experience.
 - Confirmed that the Microsoft Defender XDR data connector is connected (automatically, via onboarding) or connected it manually from the Azure portal.
 - Explored Microsoft Sentinel content in the Defender portal and run an advanced hunting query.
-- Verified that Defender XDR incidents and alerts are streaming into Microsoft Sentinel.